Thursday, October 25, 2012

 Here are their close-ups!

-The image below is what's found
+The image below is what's on the

-on the reverse side of Columbia's Daughters.
+reverse side of Columbia's Daughters.

 Here's a tinted version also.